 If all of the required documents are received, processing of an application takes fifteen (15) business days.
 If additional information is needed, the processing could take up to thirty (30) days.

 Yes.
 Renewal for the ACSW is every year.
-Renewal for all other Credentials and specialty certifications is every two years unless otherwise specified.
-Email reminders are sent 60 days prior to the expiration date of the credential/specialty certification.
+Renewal for all other Credentials and specialty credentials is every two years unless otherwise specified.
+Email reminders are sent 60 days prior to the expiration date of the credential/specialty credential.

 Note: If you obtain one of NASW Case Management Certifications (C-SWCM, and C-ASWCM), and then proceed to take and pass the CCM exam, your renewal period will be every five years.

 Each credential/certification has its own criteria.
 To learn more, go to Apply for NASW Social Work Credentials.